-804 Non Clothing Option: 3 or 4 piece coordinating sport/luggage/travel or fashion accessories set.
+Non Clothing Option: 3 or 4 piece coordinating sport/luggage/travel or fashion accessories set.
 Ideas include, but are not limited to, a wallet, purse, device carrier, backpack, duffel bag, gym bag or bag for bike or vehicle.
-Among the items chosen, this set must include the use of applied trim, pockets and at least one 14 inch or longer zipper.
+Among the items chosen, this set must include the use of applied trim, pockets and at least one zipper.
 Ages 14-18.